microsoftgraph/microsoft-graph-docs-contrib/concepts/extensibility-overview.md

 >
 > <sup>3</sup> Each [open extension](/graph/api/resources/opentypeextension) is stored in a [MAPI named property](/office/client-developer/outlook/mapi/mapi-named-properties), which are a limited resource in a user's mailbox.
 This limit applies to the following Outlook resources: **message**, **event**, and **contact**
 >
 > You can manage all extensions when you're signed in with a work or school account.
-Additionally, you can manage extensions for the following resources when signed-in with a personal Microsoft account: **event**, **post**, **group**, **message**, **contact**, and **user**.
+Additionally, you can manage open extensions for the following resources when signed-in with a personal Microsoft account: **event**, **post**, **group**, **message**, **contact**, and **user**.

 ## Permissions

 The same [permissions](./permissions-reference.md) that are required to read from or write to a specific resource are also required to read from or write to any extensions data on that resource.
-For example, for an app to update the signed-in user's profile with custom app data, the app must have been granted the *User.ReadWrite.All* permission.
+For example, for an app to update any user's profile with custom app data, the app must have been granted the *User.ReadWrite.All* permission.

 ## Known limitations